 The new standard provides companies with alternative methods of adoption.
 The Company is in the process of determining the method of adoption, which depends in part upon the completion of the evaluation of the remaining revenue arrangements.
-The Company expects to select the transition method by the third quarter of 2017.
+The Company anticipates it will elect the cumulative effect transition method.